macfeaster/bankwebapp/README.md

 Navigate your web browser to http://localhost:8080/sutdbank.

-You should be able to log in with the default account `staff_1/123456`.
+You should be able to log in with the default accounts `staff_1/123456`.

 ### Step 8.
 Deploy your web application in Apache Tomcat (*Optional*)